What could possibly make The Happiest Place on Earth even happier? How about Christmas at Disneyland?

 Disney ¡Viva Navidad!

 Disney ¡Viva Navidad! is a daily celebration of Latino culture and holiday traditions with music, dancing, vibrant colors and delicious food.
-Disney characters join the fun in the lively Disney ¡Viva Navidad!
+Disney characters also join the fun in the lively Disney ¡Viva Navidad!
 Street Party.
 Watch for an exciting lineup of bands, comics and storytellers.

-The residents of Radiator Springs will welcome guests with a “snowcar” at the entrance of Cars Land.
-Each address along the roadway into the land – Flo’s V8 Café, Fillmore’s Taste-In, Cozy Cone Motel and more – will feature holiday decorations reflecting the personalities of the “Cars” character who lives there.
+Residents of Radiator Springs welcome guests with a “snowcar” at the entrance of Cars Land.
+Each address along the roadway into the land – Flo’s V8 Café, Fillmore’s Taste-In, Cozy Cone Motel and others – will feature holiday decorations reflecting the personalities of the Cars character who lives there.

-Flik and his buddies decorate “a bug’s land” with giant Christmas lights and holiday ornaments, adding to the festive spirit throughout Disney’s California Adventure.
+In A Bug’s Land nearby, Flik and his buddies decorate with giant Christmas lights and holiday ornaments, adding to the festive spirit throughout Disney’s California Adventure.